fc-thrisp-hurrata-dlm-graveyard/flask-squll/README.md

-This was a 'downstream', essentially compatible, version of flask-sqlalchemy that removes legacy code servicing Flask versions < 0.9 and Sqlalchemy versions < 0.7
+This was a 'downstream', essentially compatible, version of flask-sqlalchemy that removed legacy code servicing Flask versions < 0.9 and Sqlalchemy versions < 0.7

 Development is stopped and was mainly a learning experience for creating and maintaining a package.
 Any differences from flask-sqlalchemy have been committed to flask-sqlalchemy